THIS IS THE MISSOURI VALLEY CONFERENCE

 Member Institutions

-Full Members: Belmont, Bradley, Drake, Evansville, UIC, Illinois State, Indiana State, Murray State, Northern Iowa, Southern Illinois, and Valparaiso
+Full Members: Belmont, Bradley, Drake, Evansville, UIC, Illinois State, Indiana State, Murray State, UNI, Southern Illinois, and Valparaiso

 Affiliate Members: